Free admission to all exhibitions in 2023!

 There is no access by car directly from Madlaveien.
 You have to drive up Kannikgata from Kannikkrysset or Wesselsgate and go all to the end of the road, before turning left to arrive at the kunsthall.
 There are parking spaces for visitors next to the building.

-We have access for wheelchair users via a stair lift.
+We have access for wheelchair users via a stair lift (max.
+300 kg.).
 To access the lift, please enter through the kunsthall’s side entrance, where you can ring the bell and notify the receptionist to assist you.
 Alternatively, a companion may notify the receptionist via the main entrance.

-Wheelchair accessibility through the main entrance is one of our main priorities, and is currently in the works.
+Wheelchair accessibility through the main entrance is one of our main priorities.
+We are currently fundraising to build a permanent ramp, which we aim to finalise by the building's 100th year anniversary in 2025.

 In this privacy statement, we would like to inform you about how we process your personal data.
 We will explain why we collect information about you, how we use this information, and how we see to that your privacy is respected.